mkmoisen/pychbase/README.md

     python setup.py install

 # Installation on a non-MapR environment

+Currently, `pip` will only work if you are on a MapR environment.
+Otherwise, it will fail.

 The current `setup.py` script assumes a MapR environment.
 If you are not on MapR, you'll have to remove the mentions of MapR in the setup.py file, notably these strings: